AndrewYang2024/AndrewYang2024.github.io/_drafts/2020-12-24-The-Stupid-War.md

 I do not believe that the Cronkite Moment set in motion a self-fulfilling prophecy that altered circumstances on the ground in Southeast Asia.
 Rather, it seeded the misinterpretation of an event—the military outcome of the Tet Offensive—in order for the American public to realize a deeper truth.
 The Vietnam War, as it was sold and promoted by official lies, would not be won—*should not be won*.
 Thus, the Tet Offensive is remembered in every history textbook as a clear American military victory, but also a turning point against the Americans, even though the war would not officially end until seven years later.

-Irrespective of how strong the US  military was, the war was doomed from the beginning once the Administration lied about it. realized this truth of this lie.

-After the Cronkite,

-vsersus McGee, the improtant part wasn’t oging against the Administration but to first reasonably plan th

-they felt this way, whether or not they imintepretede cronkite to say the war was lost

-the war didn’t end until 1975

-The impact of historical events is sometimes crystal-clear when they happen, except to those who know too much.
-In those cases, the truth is better reflected in propaganda than in facts.
-But it requires a careful eye to discern the historically relevant dimensions of propaganda, especially if the elements narrative are extremely divorced from reality.
+The impact of historical events is sometimes crystal-clear when they happen, except to those who know too much, i.e., too quick to debunk “myths.”
+In those cases, the truth is better reflected in narrative than in facts.
+But it requires a careful eye to discern the historically relevant dimensions of propaganda, especially if the elements of the narrative are extremely divorced from reality.

 And sometimes, the propaganda is mindblowingly—almost intentionally—stupid.